Sparser, Faster, Lighter Transformer Language Models

 \section{Related Work}

 The emergence of sparsity in LLMs with ReLU activations and its theoretical benefits have been repeatedly documented in earlier work~\citep{li2023lazyneuronphenomenonemergence, mirzadeh2023relu_apple_finetune}.
-Since then, more recent methods have been proposed to enhance sparsity by altering modern gated architectures, claiming speedups running sparse feed-forward layers in isolation on older generations of devices.
+Since then, more recent methods have been proposed to enhance sparsity by altering modern gated architectures, reporting speedups on memory-bound GEMV operations when running sparse feed-forward layers in isolation on older generations of devices.
 TurboSparse~\citep{song2024turbo} studies boosting sparsity via repeated ReLU non-linearities, while ProSparse~\citep{song2024prosparse} finetunes pretrained models by manually thresholding activations.
-Q-Sparse~\citep{q_sparse_top_k_related} further deviates from standard models by using a straight-through estimator and retaining only top-K activations.
-Other work instead focused on introducing structured sparsity post-training, such as by predicting~\citep{dejavu_contectual_sparsity_related} and pruning activations to accelerate computation~\citep{cats_post_training_thresh_related, teal_post_training_thresh_related}.
-Unlike these efforts, our paper introduces \textit{general-purpose kernels} to leverage \textit{unstructured} sparsity, demonstrating empirical efficiency benefits during both LLM \textit{inference and training}.
+Other work instead focused on introducing sparsity post-training, such as by predicting~\citep{dejavu_contectual_sparsity_related} and pruning activations to accelerate computation~\citep{cats_post_training_thresh_related, teal_post_training_thresh_related}.
+In contrast to these prior works, our paper introduces \textit{general-purpose kernels for compute-bound GEMM operations} in batched settings, where dense baselines on modern devices can execute up to orders-of-magnitude higher FLOP/s with large tiles and Tensor Cores.
+Moreover, focusing on the batched setting allows our work to demonstrate that leveraging unstructured sparsity can provide empirical efficiency benefits during both LLM \textit{inference and training}.
 We refer to Appendix~\ref{appE:additional_related} for an extended overview of prior work that more fundamentally reshapes architecture design.